 DAAD is offering Study Scholarships for foreign graduates in the fields of Fine Art, Design, Visual Communication, and Film.
 This is available to foreign students for the academic year 2022/2023.

 The DAAD supports over 100,000 German and international students and researchers around the globe each year – making it the world’s largest funding organization of its kind.

-They promote internationalization efforts at German universities, help developing countries build their own systems of higher education, and support German Studies and German language programmes abroad.
-Our Artists-in-Berlin Program is one of the most renowned international programmes for artists.
+They promote internationalization efforts at German universities, help developing countries build their own systems of higher education, and support German Studies and German language programs abroad.
+Their Artists-in-Berlin Program is one of the most renowned international scholarship programs for artists.

-- Applications Deadline: November 30, 2018
+Applications Deadline: November 30, 2021

-- A monthly payment of 850 euros
+- Monthly payment of 850 euros

 - Travel allowance, unless these expenses are covered by the home country or another source of funding

 - One-off study allowance